Eye for an Eye (1996 film): Plot

-When Doob discovers Karen is stalking him, he shows up at Megan's school when Karen comes to pick her up, and threatens to harm Megan if she continues following him.
-Worried for Megan's safety, and with her sanity declining, Karen approaches Sidney, who admits to setting up the drive-by shooting.
-After Karen demands his help, he agrees to plan a hit on Doob, on the condition that she has to carry it out, which Karen agrees to.
-She joins a self-defense class, which increases her confidence, helps rekindle her marriage, and improves her relationship with Megan.
-However, after Karen receives a revolver from Sidney, she discovers Angel lied about her son being killed, and that he is alive, and Angel is an undercover FBI agent investigating vigilante activity within the support group.
-Angel warns her not to go ahead with the hit; Karen then calls Sidney to withdraw her involvement.
+When Doob discovers Karen is stalking him, he appears at Megan's school when Karen is picking her up.
+He threatens to harm Megan if Karen continues following him.
+Worried for Megan's safety, and with her sanity declining, Karen approaches Sidney, who admits to arranging the drive-by shooting.
+He agrees to help plan a hit on Doob but insists she carry it out.
+Karen agrees and also joins a self-defense class, which increases her confidence, helps rekindle her marriage, and improves her relationship with Megan.
+However, after Sidney gives Karen a revolver, she discovers that Angel's son is actually alive and that she is an undercover FBI agent investigating vigilante activity within the support group.
+Angel warns her against carrying out the hit; Karen then calls Sidney to withdraw her involvement.

-Soon after, the woman Karen tried to warn is raped and murdered by Doob, and he is arrested.
-To Karen's outrage, he is freed yet again due to a lack of admissible evidence, and she decides to take matters into her own hands.
-While Mack intends to take the family on vacation, Karen deliberately orchestrates a work emergency as an alibi that forces her to stay behind, telling him and Megan to go on ahead of her.
-She then sneaks into Doob's apartment while he is away and trashes it, knowing that he will realize she was responsible.
-That evening, Doob breaks into Karen's home, and she confronts him with the revolver she received from Sidney.
-Doob declares that he has no personal reason for killing her daughter, simply stating it felt good to do so, and the two struggle.
-Believing Karen is powerless when she is forced down the stairs, Doob prepares to kill her while again declaring that it isn't personal, but to his shock, Karen reveals she still has the revolver, and she retorts that what she's about to do to him is personal before shooting a stunned Doob multiple times, killing him.
+Soon after, Doob is arrested for murdering the woman Karen had tried to warn.
+To Karen's outrage, he is freed yet again due to a lack of admissible evidence; Karen decides to take matters into her own hands.
+While Mack plans a family vacation, Karen fabricates a work emergency to stay behind, telling him and Megan to go on ahead of her.
+She sneaks into and trashes Doob's apartment while he is away, knowing he will realize she was responsible.
+That evening, Doob breaks into Karen's home.
+She confronts him with the revolver Sidney provided her.
+Doob declares that he has no personal reason for killing her daughter, simply stating it felt good to do so.
+Doob rushes at Karen and, as the two struggle, Karen falls down the stairs.
+Doob prepares to kill her while again declaring that it is not personal.
+To his shock, Karen reveals she has recovered the dropped revolver, and she shoots a stunned Doob multiple times, killing him.

-When the police arrive, Denillo tells Karen that he is on to her, but since he is unable to prove that Doob's killing was premeditated, he decides to tell his colleague that Karen acted in self-defense.
-At the same time, Mack and Megan return home, having also caught on to Karen's plan, and see the police taking away Doob's dead body.
+When the police arrive, Denillo tells Karen that he knows what she did, but unable to prove Doob's killing was premeditated, he tells his colleague that Karen acted in self-defense.
+At the same time, Mack returns home with Megan, having realized Karen's plan, and sees the police removing Doob's corpse.
 Mack quietly comforts Karen, understanding what she has done.